 Similarly, the upper bounded estimator br'' is obtained by replacing xi with zero precisely when xi>X0.
 The PWM estimator is then the sum of the two components.
 In the case where there exists a systematic record along with a historical record, the censoring threshold X0 is identified.
 The lower bounded estimate br' makes use of all the data, both systematic and historical, but the upper bounded estimate br'' makes use of just the systematic record.

 Parameter estimates are then obtained, as in Hosking and Wallis (1997), by computing estimates for the L-moment ratios which are given as linear combinations of the PPWMs.
 Here the mean (the first L-moment) is replaced by the median, as in the Flood Estimation Handbook (Robson and Reed, 1999), due to the median's improved robustness to extreme events compared to the mean.
+It should be noted that with the date-only historical records (no magnitude), similar methods may need to be implemented to estimate the PPWM, noting that these date-only records can be considered to be upper-bounded data, in the same way that threshold exceedances are lower-bounded data.

+Elsewhere, Wang, (1990b) has applied PPWMs to the GEV distribution, and compares five different distributions for the efficacy of PPWMs in parameter estimation.
+Zafirakou-Koulouris et al. (1998) also compare using L-moments for censored observations for Generalised Pareto, Gamma and Lognormal distributions.

-2.Algorithm Implementation
+2.7 Algorithm Implementation